mkierzenka/SWDevProj/README.md

 * Delete code for printing throughout

 * Df constructor that takes in schema and key: we never initialize store, pass in null store at places

+* Put all messages in same file

+* Delete unused message types

+* Things to ask Jan
+	* BoolBlock: reduce code duplication using unions (we think we have an idea)
+	* ColumnArray: reducing code size